Songming County

 Songming County (嵩明县 (Sōngmíng Xiàn)) is a county under the jurisdiction of Kunming, the capital of Yunnan province, China.
 It is famous for the Yanglin Fat Liquor and the Dian Opera.
+It borders Malong District to the east, Yiliang County, Kunming and Guandu District to the south, Panlong District, Wuhua District and Fumin County to the west and Xundian County to the north.
+It is located in the northeast of Kunming.

 Administrative divisions

 Songming County is divided into two subdistricts and three towns.